apache/incubator-flagon-tap/README.md

-# Apache SensSoft TAP
+# Apache Flagon TAP

+####NOTE: This project is not currently maintained and will be refactored.
+If you are interested in TAP, join the discussion on our [dev list](dev-subscribe@flagon.incubator.apache.org).

-Apache TAP is part of the SensSoft software stack.
+Apache TAP is part of the Flagon software stack.
 It's a React based app with a Django backend that allows you to access your applications' usage data via custom D3 visualizations.